nicholst/NMA/README.md

-This is a repository for all code associated with Tom Nichols Wellcome Trust Neuroimaging Meta-Analysis project.
+This is a repository for all code associated with Tom Nichols' Wellcome Trust Neuroimaging Meta-Analysis project.